yhw99go/shopify/doc/shop/put.md

 **Content examples**

-Create a shop with new ID and given name on the local database where that Shop has empty orders and products
+Update a shop with new name

 ```json
 {